esl/elixirconf-us/_participants/george-guimaraes.md

 ---
 George co-founded Plataformatec (with José Valim and others), the company behind the Elixir programming language.

-He now works as a Principal Engineer at CloudWalk, helping to bring JIM, an AI-powered instant payment app, to the US.
+He now works as a Member of Technical Staff at New Generation, bringing agents to e-commerce with Elixir.